 It’s likely that some additional states that run their own exchanges will consider establishing easy enrollment programs.
-Easy enrollment legislation is still being considered in California as of mid-2022.
-And there are several other state-run exchanges that could establish easy enrollment programs if state lawmakers support the idea.
+There are several other state-run exchanges that could establish easy enrollment programs if state lawmakers support the idea.

 The fiscal note for Maine’s easy enrollment legislation notes that the state will incur a one-time $55,000 cost to reprogram state tax returns, and then a $4,000 ongoing annual cost for administration — so easy enrollment programs are inexpensive to establish.

 Yes, but with some limitations.
 A state can only create a special enrollment period for marketplace coverage if it runs its own marketplace.
-As of 2022, there are 33 states that rely on the federally-run exchange (HealthCare.gov) and thus cannot create their own special enrollment periods.
+As of the 2023 plan year, there are 33 states that rely on the federally-run exchange (HealthCare.gov) and thus cannot create their own special enrollment periods.
 DC and the other 17 states have the flexibility to implement their own special enrollment periods.